SinoHero/Olympics-sports-assessment/README.md

-Appendix files for team 14977 in HiMCM.
+Appendix files for team 14977 in HiMCM 2024.
 Problem A, sports assessment.